Bio & Background

 All this made a big difference.

 I now actually enjoy connecting with others.
 In the past I would want to be close with others.
 But it was mainly because I noticed that I would get miserable when I was alone.
-There was little joy being around others.
+There had been little joy being around others.
 I was ambivalent and anxious.
 In the past, anxiously, I’d think twice about calling a friend or co-worker.
 That doesn’t arise anymore.

 Moreover, a much greater ease in life started to develop.
 In the past, I would mood-alter with trying to always accomplish more and more.
 Otherwise, I’d get depressed and feel lost.
 At times I still work a bit too much.
 But the edges are way softer.